georgelevine/marcopolo/README.md

-# MarcoPolo – A Bluetooth LE proximity detection system
+# Marco Polo – A Bluetooth LE proximity detection system

 Revised by George Levine on January 2, 2019